NATO operations and missions

 NATO in Afghanistan

-ISAF currently comprises approximately 35,000 troops from 48 different countries deployed throughout Afghanistan.
-Its mission is to prevent Afghanistan from once again becoming a safe haven for terrorists, to develop new Afghan security forces and enable Afghan authorities to provide effective security across the country in order to create an environment conducive to the functioning of democratic institutions and the establishment of the rule of law. .
+Resolute Support is a follow-on mission to the International Security Assistance Force (ISAF).
+ISAF was under NATO leadership from August 2003 to December 2014.
+It was established under a request for assistance by the Afghan authorities and by a UN mandate in 2001 to prevent Afghanistan from once again becoming a safe haven for terrorists.
+In addition, ISAF was tasked to develop new Afghan security forces and enable Afghan authorities to provide effective security across the country in order to create an environment conducive to the functioning of democratic institutions and the establishment of the rule of law.

 NATO in Kosovo